Why We Sleep More In The Winter

-Shorter, darker days are a hallmark of winter, and so is the tendency to catch more zzzzs.
-We really do sleep more in the winter — but that doesn’t mean we actually need more sleep when it’s cold out.
+Shorter, darker days are a hallmark of winter, and so is the tendency to want to catch more zzzs.
+We might really sleep more in the winter — but that doesn’t mean we actually need more sleep when it’s cold out.
 To find out what’s really going on with our altered sleep habits during the winter, we spoke with a certified sleep expert.

 Do We Need More Sleep In The Winter?